All you need

 Employers should implement all safety guidelines for employees returning to work, particularly in line with risk assessment and screening processes.
-It is advisable that employees, who can work from home with no hassle, continue to do so.

 When is it safe for me and my family members to return to work or school, after testing positive for COVID-19?

-Can I get re-infected and will the Scheme cover the costs for additional testing?
+Can I get re-infected, and will the Scheme cover the costs for additional testing?

-Yes, you can get re-infected with COVID-19 so it is important to continue to follow the necessary steps to keep yourself and loved ones safe.
+Yes, you can get re-infected with COVID-19, so it is important to continue to follow the necessary steps to keep yourself and loved ones safe.
 If you or any of your dependants need to get tested again, you should follow the same process to obtain a doctor’s referral and authorisation from the Scheme.

 There is no restriction on the maximum number of tests covered, provided the Scheme has authorised the tests.

 What other benefits are available to me during this time?